TheSaltySalmon/freeloader/README.md

-Then furious viking Olaf came.
-He did not like the russians more than whats left of the people of our lost planet.
-He tries his best to those who are left and trying to manage.
+The furious viking, Olaf, came from another dimension.
+He left his dying homeworld Midgard bringing only his pet, the insulting messenger squirrel Ratatoskr.
+Olaf did not like the russians more than whats left of the people of our lost planet.

-Features
+He tries his best to help those who are left and trying to make a living.

+### Features:

+* Transport things to the people who need them, earn money and rewards.
+* Do quests and missions.
+* Step out of you ship and enter buildings, such as taverns and shops, have a beer maybe?
+* Fight russians as they still try to dominate the world.
+* Build houses and farms where you grow food and materials.
+* Gather resources used to upgrade your ship and crew.
+* Start off with a ship that best suits you playstyle.
+Maybe a heavy battle ship?
+Or maybe a light ship for fast transports?

+### Temporary "Long term goals":

+* Buy prostitutes or run a whorehouse to gain a 'badboy' reputation and wealth.